My main research interest is Computational Auditory Scene Analysis (CASA), which aims to build

 machine systems that mimic the ability of human listeners to segregate complex mixtures of sound.

-I also have interests in reverberation-robust automatic speech recognition, auditory-motivated
+I also have interests in reverberation-robust automatic speech recognition, hearing impairment and music technology.

-The following recent book gives an overview of the field:
+The following book gives an overview of the field:

 DeLiang Wang and Guy J. Brown (editors), Computational auditory scene analysis: Principles, Algorithms, and Applications.
 IEEE Press/Wiley-Interscience, 2006

 You can get more information from amazon.co.uk or amazon.com, or go to the web site that accompanies the book.

 Selected recent publications:

 - T. Jurgens, T. Brand, N. Clark, R. Meddis and G. J. Brown (2013) The robustness of speech representations